 - Polling discussions: take a poll on an opinion-based question and then have students debate the answer in breakout rooms.
 You can then re-run the poll and see if opinions change.

 Use Zoom’s messaging features during discussions.
+You may want to have a co-instructor, TA or rotating student moderate the chat, especially if you have a particularly large class.
+The chat can allow for more interactivity in the classroom.
 For example, Zoom’s private chat feature is a great way for quiet students to be able to ask questions during a lecture or discussion.
 When students ask questions in chat, answer the question for the whole class but don’t use the name of the student who asked.
 This lets students ask clarifying or even provocative questions anonymously.
 This technique can be used in face-to-face classes as well.
 You can give students a link to a web form to fill out during class if they have questions and then answer all the questions at the end or during a break.
 Even better, have students answer each other’s questions during the last five minutes of class.

 > Advice from Faculty Members for Instructors Teaching Their First Online Class (Inside Higher Ed)